-Bluehost is a popular web hosting provider suitable for many creative professionals.
+Bluehost is a popular web hosting provider, and as this Bluehost review will show, it's suitable for many creative professionals.
 Why do you need a web host at all?
 Well, few creative professionals can get by without a website to share their ideas, post their resume, or showcase their talent.
 For this, you’ll need a web host – a company that stores the pages and files of your website on its servers so users can visit your website 24/7.

 Bluehost review: Plans and pricing